Discover Cokethorpe

 Space to Grow.
 A Community to Belong.

-The Senior School classrooms are based around the purpose-built Middle and Upper Quads, with approximately 500 pupils across our First Form to Upper Sixth.
+Senior School classrooms are arranged around the purpose-built Middle and Upper Quads, with approximately 500 pupils from First Form to Upper Sixth.

-All of our pupils, from Reception to Upper Sixth benefit from the School’s glorious setting and the exceptional breadth of opportunities it allows the School to provide.
+From Reception to Upper Sixth, all pupils benefit from our glorious setting and the exceptional breadth of opportunity it enables.

 Welcome from the Head of Prep School

-Children should enjoy childhood.
+Children should enjoy their childhood.
 High academic standards flourish when learning is creative, memorable, and allows room to explore.
 Our small classes mean teachers know each child well and tailor learning accordingly.
-Strong relationships underpin pastoral care, ensuring challenge is appropriately pitched.
+Strong relationships underpin pastoral care, ensuring challenges are appropriately pitched.

 Parents choose Cokethorpe Prep for its balance of care and ambition.
 It is a welcoming place where kindness, respect, and high standards go hand-in-hand.
 I warmly invite you to visit and experience it for yourself.